-The screenshot shows the Citrix ADC VPX (1000) interface.
-On the left, the 'Load Balancing Service' configuration page is displayed, showing basic settings for a service named 'srv-1-443'.
-On the right, a modal window titled 'Load Balancing Monitor Binding' is open, with a red box highlighting the 'Select Monitor' input field where 'https' is typed.
-The 'Add' button is also highlighted with a red box.
-Below the monitor selection, there are fields for 'Weight' (set to 1) and a checked 'State' checkbox.
-At the bottom of the modal are 'Bind' and 'Close' buttons.
+The screenshot shows the Citrix ADC VPX (1000) configuration interface.
+The main window displays a 'Load Balancing Service' configuration with a red box highlighting the 'Basic Settings' section.
+This section includes fields for Service Name (srv-1-443), Server Name (srv-1), IP Address (10.63.32.55), Server State (DOWN), Protocol (SSL), Port (443), and Comments.
+Below this, a 'Monitoring Connection Close Bit' is set to NONE.
+To the right, a 'Load Balancing Monitor Binding' dialog is open, also with a red box highlighting the 'Select Monitor' input field, which contains 'https'.
+Other fields in the dialog include 'Weight' (1) and a checked 'State' checkbox.
+At the bottom of the dialog are 'Bind' and 'Close' buttons.